 "Keep windows and curtains closed to further muffle sounds, and take some time to see what works best for your dog, such as lowering the lights or covering the crate with a blanket," he said.

 Cats like to go high to feel secure, so give them a covered cozy cave that is elevated off the ground, like a hut on an indoor cat tree or in a closet.

 Distract your pet.
 Provide lots of new toys and long-lasting chews and treats.
 Food puzzles may also keep them distracted from the unnerving noises.

 Use calming aids.
 Many pets respond to "thunder" shirts or blankets that wrap them in a heavy, calming cocoon.
 Cats and dogs often enjoy smelling species-specific pheromones.
 Cats can wear collars with scents that mimic the pheromone mother cats produce to calm their kittens.
 Dogs respond to the scent of lactating female dogs, called appropriately "dog appeasing pheromone," or DAP.

 Use calming sounds.
 First, muffle sounds by closing curtains and doors near your pet.
-Calming music, white noise or television can be used to provide comfortable, familiar sounds.
+Calming music, or white noise like fans or television -- but not too loud -- can be used to provide comfortable, familiar sounds.

 Use medication as a last resort.
-While there's nothing wrong with turning to your vet for calming medications, experts worry that pet owners might rely on that first, without doing the behavior modification tips above.
-But if you've tried all these ideas and your furry friend is still in a panic, reach out to your vet for advice.
+While there is nothing wrong with turning to your vet for calming medications, experts worry that pet owners might rely on that first, without doing the behavioral modification tips above.
+But if you have tried all these ideas and your furry friend is still in a panic, reach out to your vet for advice.